roeintheglasses/roeintheglasses/README.md

 # Hi there 👋
-## I'm Hrishi Jangir, aka roeintheglasses, aka the sly fox coder.
+## I'm Hrishi, aka roeintheglasses, aka the sly fox coder.
 ## I'm a Developer/ Tech Head who loves building things.

 ### Have a project in mind that we can colaborate on? or Just want to hang out?
 Hit me up :